 - Old Town and Gothic Quarter Walking tour

 A cool thing to do in Barcelona in September is also to take bike tours.
-There is a Steel Donkey Bike Tour that we learnt about (after our trip) and heard awesome reviews of.
+There is a Steel Donkey Bike Tour that we learned about (after our trip) and heard awesome reviews.
 So this is a tour where you bike over 200 km of paths in Barcelona covering a variety of barrios or neighborhoods.
 Learn about Steel Donkey Bike Tours Barcelona here.
-If you have done this tour, let us know in comments below.
+If you have done this tour, let us know in the comments below.

 But if you only like to pose then take a photo shoot tour.
-BOOK: Photoshoot tour in Barcelona neighbourhood
+BOOK: Photoshoot tour in Barcelona neighborhood

 Take in city views from any of Gaudi’s creations Sagrada Familia or Casa Mila

 Because September in Barcelona is not overly crowded, you can actually relax and enjoy Gaudi’s creations.
 Peak seasons are notorious for long line-ups, heat, and for being overly crowded.

 Visit Gaudi’s Casa Mila or Sagrada Familia and take a guided tour to learn about its history.

 - Sagrada Familia – The famed unfinished Sagrada Familia church was Gaudi’s only project when he died.
 This is one of the MOST visited attractions in Barcelona (plus security at the gates means waiting in line for a while).
 September is a perfect time to visit and admire the interiors and creative genius work.
 Book this skip the line access to Sagrada Familia